arctern-io/arctern-docs/doc-en/source/quick_start/demo.md

 # Using Arctern to analyze spatial data

-If you have completed the [installation and deployment of Arctern](./installation.md), this guide will walk you through analyzing the road information near the Empire State Building via Arctern.
+If you have completed the [installation and deployment of Arctern](./standalone_installation.md), this guide will walk you through analyzing the road information near the Empire State Building via Arctern.

-### Installing Jupyter and Kepler.Gl
+### Installing Jupyter and Kepler.gl

-In the next sections, you need to use Jupyter Notebook for running Python codes and Kepler.Gl for visualizing spatial data.
-Follow the steps below to install Jupyter and Kepler.Gl:
+In the next sections, you need to use Jupyter Notebook for running Python codes and Kepler.gl for visualizing spatial data.
+Follow the steps below to install Jupyter and Kepler.gl:

 Enter the Conda environment: